 Alien Gear Holsters

 Strange name aside, this company makes affordable holsters that are very comfortable.
-Their flagship model is the Cloak Tuck, now in its third iteration.
+Their flagship model is the Cloak Tuck, now in its third iteration (actually, it’s the 3.5).
 The backer is a soft synthetic material that cushions the body from the gun without creating excess bulk, while a steel retention core gives it strength.
 The company also makes OWB rigs for the Bodyguard 380.

 I’ve tested the Cloak Tuck 2.0 with several different guns and found that it was comfortable to wear even in the heat of a Florida summer.
 Additionally, the rig does a good job of holding the gun in place while moving throughout the day.